-The neighborhood is made up almost entirely of newer high-rise apartment and condo buildings, many of which lean toward the luxury end of the market, mixed in with Amazon's office towers.
-That presence has shaped the area in a noticeable way — it's organized, easy to navigate, and designed for people who want a turnkey urban lifestyle.
+The neighborhood is made up almost entirely of newer high-rise apartment and condo buildings, many of which lean toward the luxury end of the market.
+It is organized, easy to navigate, and designed for people who want a turnkey urban lifestyle.
+The median age hovers around 30, and the vibe reflects it, modern, refined, and focused on living well without a lot of friction.

-Denny Triangle doesn't have the historic charm you'll find in Ballard or Queen Anne, but that's not what people come here for.
+Denny Triangle does not have the historic charm you will find in Ballard or Queen Anne, but that is not what people come here for.
 This is about proximity, simplicity, and a more elevated style of living.
-The neighborhood is anchored by a Whole Foods Market, which becomes part of the daily routine for many people living here — another layer of convenience that makes the area easy to live in day-to-day.
+The neighborhood is anchored by a Whole Foods Market, which becomes part of the daily routine for many people living here.
+You can walk to South Lake Union, downtown, Belltown, or into Capitol Hill, making it one of the most flexible locations in the city.
+Light rail is just blocks away making the airport and the rest of Seattle genuinely easy to reach.

 Once people experience the ease of living in Denny Triangle, the central location tends to spoil them for anywhere else.
 It's hard to give up when everything is this close.